UMAprotocol/UMIPs/UMIPs/umip-add rDAI as a collateral currency.md

 | Created    | September 25, 2020                                                                                                                           |

 ## Summary (2-5 sentences)
 This UMIP will add rDAI (redeemable Dai) to the supported collateral currencies to the AddressWhitelist contract, allowing UMA users to mint synthetics using rDAI as the collateral currency.
+This UMIP will also add a flat final fee to charge per-request.
+The proposed final fee is 400 rDAI per request.

 ## Motivation
 One of the most basic use cases for synthetic tokens is derivitives tied to underlying real-world assets, including equities - and a popular way to gain exposure to equities is through ETFs or index funds: baskets of securities chosen according to a published set of criteria.